-This bill would require the Board of Public Utilities (BPU) to develop a program to provide monetary incentives to persons who install new energy storage systems in the State.
+This bill requires the Board of Public Utilities (board) to develop a program to provide monetary incentives to persons who install new energy storage systems in the State.

-Specifically, the bill would direct the BPU, no later than 180 days after the bill's enactment to publish incentive levels and an application process for an energy storage incentive pilot program.
-The pilot program would continue until the BPU adopts rules and regulations to establish a permanent program pursuant to the bill.
+Specifically, the bill directs the board, no later than 180 days after the bill's effective date, to publish incentive levels and an application process for an energy storage incentive pilot program.
+The pilot program will continue until the board adopts rules and regulations to establish a permanent program pursuant to the bill.
+The program is to meet or exceed the State's goal of hosting two gigawatts of energy storage capacity by 2030.

-The bill would establish certain requirements for the program, including parameters for the types of energy storage projects that would be eligible for the program, as described in subsections a. and b. of section 3 of the bill.
-The program would be available to smaller energy storage systems that are owned by customers of electric utilities and sited in the customer's residence or business referred to as "customer-sited energy storage systems" in the bill, as well as larger energy storage systems that are connected directly to the grid - referred to as "front-of-the-meter energy storage systems" by the bill.
+The bill establishes certain requirements for the program, including parameters for the types of energy storage projects eligible for the program, as described in the bill.
+The program is available to customer-sited energy storage systems, which are smaller energy storage systems owned by a customer of electric utilities and sited in a customer's residence or business, and to front-of-the-meter energy storage systems, which are larger energy storage systems that are connected directly to the grid.